-Of course it does.
-First lets compare the queen size mattress to the full size mattress.
+Of course, it does.
+First, let’s compare the queen-size mattress to the full-size mattress.

 The obvious difference of 5 extra inches in the length should not be easily shrugged off.
 For most average height sleepers it is the difference between your feet hanging off the bed or not hanging off the bed.

-Finally since we were just talking about selection I have to ask you a question.
-Have you been out shopping and tried to find a full size bed lately?
-I have been to some of the biggest furniture markets in the world and I can tell you this I couldn’t find many due to the large amount of furniture importing taking place.
+Finally, since we were just talking about selection I have to ask you a question.
+Have you been out shopping and tried to find a full-size bed lately?
+I have been to some of the biggest furniture markets in the world and I can tell you this I couldn’t find many due to a large amount of furniture importing taking place.
 Headboards that are sold today are typically sold in a combination queen and full size taking up less cargo space in shipping containers.
 Combination headboards will attach to both size mattresses.
 They look great however if you are limited on space the headboard is 60 inches wide making it tough to fit into bedrooms that can only accommodate a 54 inch wide full.